 “The Flexible Workforce Development Fund provided us with the opportunity to do just that and we were delighted to work in partnership with New College Lanarkshire to achieve it.

 “The College is the local learning provider in the vicinity of our headquarters at EuroCentral.
-Its reputation for high quality learning provision that equips with people skillset for life is well known as is its focus on supporting learners to have successful outcomes and a positive learning experience.
+Its reputation for high quality learning provision that equips people with a skillset for life is well known as is its focus on supporting learners to have successful outcomes and a positive learning experience.

 “We worked closely with the College to identify the best solutions for our learning needs.
 The Institute of Leadership and Management also enjoys an enviable reputation for its qualifications and the Level 2 and Level 3 awards were ideal in terms of focus and in ensuring our staff gained accreditation to recognise their efforts.

 “The feedback we have received from the participants has been excellent and staff have translated their learning back into their work through increased confidence and capability in leadership.
 This has ultimately enhanced teamwork, higher performance and improved delivery of services to the people we support and the staff who work with them.

 “The FWDF allowed us to focus increased effort on the development needs of our non-frontline staff and it assisted us in ensuring staff were equipped with the skills needed to steer the organisation’s successful future.
 It also enabled us to form a very beneficial partnership with the College which we have now extended to other areas of our learning provision.

 “It has been a welcome output of the apprenticeship levy.”

 Lynn Campbell from ENABLE, who took on the training, said: “Training at New College Lanarkshire has improved my own efficiency and time management skills, giving me more confidence in my day to day job.

 “I really enjoyed the training, specifically how I was always encouraged to directly relate the learning to my own job role – making it very relevant.